 The ancient liturgical poem can be found in St. David’s Cathedral Wales, and no one knows for certain the source of the original text.
-It has also been found on a Norman crucifix of 1632, and an adaptation of the text has been included in an anthology of verse by the English poet Charles Causley.
+It was also been found on a Norman crucifix of 1632, and an adaptation of the historic text has been included in an anthology of verse by the English poet Charles Causley.

 ‘Our Lord The Sun’ was used in prayer by the early Christian Church up to and including the fifth and sixth centuries, and embodied in the Liturgy until altered to ‘Our Lord The God’.